Inbound Marketing Blog

 Did you notice how in a few sentences, the main keyword is used seven times?
 That’s called keyword stuffing – and Google doesn’t like that one bit.
 (Notice we made that paragraph an image so Google couldn’t read it and cite this piece).

 Keyword stuffing occurs when you put the primary search term you’re writing about in a piece as many times as possible in hopes of a better ranking.
 Twenty years ago, that trick worked.
-Now, too many keywords knock down your site's credibility and ranking position.
+Now, using the same keyword too many times knocks down your site's credibility and ranking position.

 Resource: How to Optimize Keywords for Your Website